ritagnunes/PulseqDiffusion/paper/paper.md

     orcid: 0000-0002-3776-4114
     affiliation: 2
 affiliations:
- - name: Institute for Systems and Robotics and Department of Bioengineering, Instituto Superior T\{'e}cnico, Universidade de Lisboa, Lisbon, Portugal
+ - name: Institute for Systems and Robotics and Department of Bioengineering, Instituto Superior Tecnico, Universidade de Lisboa, Lisbon, Portugal
    index: 1
  - name: Columbia Magnetic Resonance Research Center, Columbia University in the City of New York, USA
    index: 2